 Responsibility >> Avoid offending God >> Get out of His way >>

 that was shown us in the Scriptures (Exodus 25-40).
-Worshipping the true God seeks to resolve
+Worshipping God in Spirit

-sin in our lives, which is the only form of acceptable worship.
+sin in our lives, which is the only form of acceptable worship in the flesh.
 When we sin we

-are worshipping demons in a sense, or at least what they represent, and if we
+are worshipping demons in a sense, and if we

 sin and debauchery.
-For this reason it is essential for us to separate from
+Therefore, it is essential for us to die to

-sin through God’s help.
-There are sins of omission and sins of commission.
+sin through God’s help before sin kills us.
+There are sins of omission and

-The sins that we commit and the righteousness that we omit are linked in that
+there are sins of commission; the sins we commit and the righteousness we omit are linked in that the

-one causes the other (righteousness that we omit causes us to sin).
+righteousness we omit causes us to sin.
 These

-things are done in the backdrop of the fact that God has given us a second
+things are done in spite of God giving us a second

-nature to which we should pay attention.
+nature to which we should be devoting our attention and affections.
 This is the evil of sin: we choose it

 over righteousness.
 This new self that God has given us is in regard to the

-Holy Spirit who now dwells in us, so we have a choice to practice
+indwelling Holy Spirit, who gives us a choice to practice

 righteousness.
-Before we were saved we had no choice but to get saved, and now
+Before we were saved we had no choice, except to get saved, and now

-that we have the Spirit of our salvation dwelling in us, we have a choice to
+that we have the Spirit of our salvation dwelling in us, we have a choice and

-serve and worship God.
+serve and worship God (Rom 6,20-23).
 The process of eliminating sin is simply a matter of

-paying attention to the Holy Spirit and doing what He says, for He will direct
+paying attention to the Holy Spirit and doing what He says, who promises to direct

-us to ignore the old self and focus instead on the new person that God has
+us through life and help us focus on the person God has

 created in us.
-This new person is a mixture of both our own soul and the
+This new person is a mixture of both our own spirit and the

 has the Holy Spirit dwelling in him is a new creation.
 We must quit sinning to